Save a card for future transactions

 --header 'authorization: Bearer {accessToken}'\

-2. Complete or review the information in the required fields:
+2. Enter information in the required fields:

 • email address—Used to notify the customers that their card data is saved to their profile.
-See the API reference for more information about other values you can set.

 curl --request PUT \